Rafi Usmani: Education

 Usmani memorized half of the Quran at Darul Uloom Deoband, and migrated to Pakistan on 1 May 1948.
 He completed memorizing the Quran at the Masjid Bab al-Islam in Aram Bagh, and recited the last lesson with the Palestinian Grand Mufti, Amin al-Husseini.
 He entered the Darul Uloom Karachi in 1951, and graduated in the traditional "dars-e-nizami" in 1960.
 In 1378 AH, he passed the "molvi" and "munshi" (also known as "Molvi Fazil") examinations from University of the Punjab.
 He specialized in Islamic jurisprudence (ifta) at Darul Uloom Karachi in 1960.

 Usmani studied Sahih Bukhari with Rashid Ahmed Ludhianvi, Sahih Muslim with Akbar Ali Saharanpuri, Muwatta Imam Muhammad and Sunan Nasai with Sahban Mehmood, Sunan Abu Dawood with Ri'ā'yatullah and Jami' al-Tirmidhi with Saleemullah Khan.
 He studied parts of Sunan ibn Majah with Muhammad Haqīq, and completed studying it under the tutelage of Ri'ā'yatullah.
-He was authorized to transmit hadith by Hasan bin Muhammad al-Musyath, Muhammad Idris Kandhlawi, Muhammad Shafi Deobandi, Muhammad Tayyib Qasmi, Muhammad Zakariyya Kandhlawi and Zafar Ahmad Usmani.
+He was authorized to transmit hadith by Hasan bin Muhammad al-Musyath, Muhammad Idris Kandhlawi, Muhammad Shafi Deobandi, Muhammad Tayyib Qasmi, Zakariyya Kandhlawi and Zafar Ahmad Usmani.

 Career

 Usmani was a member of All Pakistan Ulema Council, Council of Islamic Ideology, Ruet-e-Hilal Committee and Zakat Council of the Government of Sindh.
 He was an advisor to Shariat Appellate Bench, Supreme Court of Pakistan and a syndicate member of the NED University of Engineering & Technology and the University of Karachi.
 He served as a member of the examinations committee and the executive council of Wifaq-ul-Madaris, and subsequently became its patron.
 He served as the vice-president of Wifaq-ul-Madaris between 5 October 2017 and 16 June 2021.
 After the death of Abdul Hai Arifi in 1986, Usmani succeeded him and became the third president of Darul Uloom Karachi.

 At Darul Uloom Karachi, Usmani taught all the books related to dars-e-nizami from 1380 AH to 1390 AH (the 1960s).
 From 1391 AH (1971) onwards, he taught the sciences of hadith and ifta in the seminary.
 He gave lectures on Sahih Muslim and trained the students of Islamic jurisprudence.
+His students included Muhammad ibn Adam Al-Kawthari.

-In the late 1980s, he participated in the jihad against the Soviets with the group Harkat-ul-Jihad al-Islami (HUJI).
 He always asked students to keep a distance from politics.
-His students included Muhammad ibn Adam Al-Kawthari.